Introduction to HTTP Caching

 2. For Dynamic Contents

-In the case of a page’s dynamic contents, you will need to think yourself for what files should the browser cache and for how long.
-In case the content is changed frequently, you will need to make sure that the time duration you pick for caching won’t result in any problem for the user.
+In the case of a page’s dynamic contents, you will need to think about what files the browser should cache and for how long.
+If the content changes frequently, you must ensure that the time duration you pick for caching won’t result in any problems for the user.

 3. Caching of Private Content

-As we discussed in the Cache-Control section, in case the content of the page is private in nature, you can prevent it from being cached by intermediate proxies such as CDNs by adding “Cache-Control: private” in the header.
-Another safer approach is to not cache any private content at all.
+As we discussed in the Cache-Control section, if the content of a page is private, you can prevent it from being cached by intermediate proxies like CDNs by including the “Cache-Control: private” header.
+Another safer approach is not to cache any private content at all.

 Implementing HTTP Caching

 Now that you know what HTTP Caching is and how it works, let’s look at how you can implement it on your website.
-Implementation of HTTP Caching is a bit different for different server types.
-In our case, let us take a look at implementing caching via the .htaccess file.
+The implementation of HTTP Caching is a bit different for different server types.
+In our case, let us look at implementing caching via the .htaccess file.

 To enable the Caching on-site, you can add the headers in the .htaccess file on your server, for example: